000

 What we’d recommend at Animus

 Animus Digital is in Tier 4.
 We’re a small Tulsa agency that builds for established businesses where the site is a real revenue channel.
-Our typical project lands between $12,000 and $30,000 depending on scope.
+We scope and quote every project to what it actually needs, so pricing is by request.
 If you’re shopping that tier, here’s how we’d suggest thinking about it.
+For a fuller framework on picking a provider, read how to choose a Tulsa web design agency.

-For most local Oklahoma businesses doing $1M to $10M in revenue, a $15,000 to $25,000 website is the right investment.
-It buys real strategy, real design, real copy, and a real build, with enough budget left over for SEO and marketing in the first six months after launch.
+For most local Oklahoma businesses doing $1M to $10M in revenue, the right investment buys real strategy, real design, real copy, and a real build, with enough budget left over for SEO and marketing in the first six months after launch.
+That’s the bar to aim for, not a specific sticker price.

-If your budget is below that, Tier 3 is a real option and we can refer you to freelancers we trust.
-If your budget is above that, you’re either at Tier 5 (custom dev) or you’re getting talked into more than you need.
+If a real build is above your budget right now, Tier 3 is a real option and we can refer you to freelancers we trust.
+If your needs run past a standard site, you’re either at Tier 5 (custom dev) or you’re getting talked into more than you need.

 The wrong move is shopping by price alone.
-A $5,000 site that doesn’t bring in leads costs more than a $20,000 site that does.
+A cheap site that doesn’t bring in leads costs more than a well-built one that does.
 The website is one of the highest-leverage investments in a small business.
 Pick the right tier for your stage and don’t over-buy or under-buy.

 Ready to talk about your project?